Pull from Azure Blob Storage (Legacy)¶

 A courier group typically runs on an automated schedule that expects customer data to be available at the source location within a defined time window.
 However, in some cases, the customer data may be delayed and isn’t made available within that time window.

-8. For each courier group constraint, apply any offsets.
+For each courier group constraint, apply any offsets.

-A courier group offset is typically set to be 24 hours.
-For example, it’s possible for customer data to be generated with a correct file name and datestamp appended to it, but for that datestamp to represent the previous day because of the customer’s own workflow.
-An offset ensures that the data at the source location is recognized by the courier as the correct data source.
+This range is typically 24 hours, but may be configured for longer ranges.
+For example, it’s possible for a data file to be generated with a correct file name and datestamp appended to it, but for that datestamp to represent the previous day because of how an upstream workflow is configured.
+A wait time helps ensure that the data at the source location is recognized correctly by the courier.

 Warning

-An offset affects couriers in a courier group whether or not they run on a schedule.
-Manually run courier groups will not take their schedule into consideration when determining the date range; only the provided input day(s) to load data from are used as inputs.
+This range of time may affect couriers in a courier group whether or not they run on a schedule.
+A manually run courier group may not take its schedule into consideration when determining the date range; only the provided input day(s) to load data from are used as inputs.

-9. Click Save.
+Click Save.

-Workflow actions
+Workflow actions¶

 A workflow will occasionally show an error that describes what prevented a workflow from completing successfully.
 These first appear as alerts in the notifications pane.
 The alert describes the error, and then links to the Workflows tab.